top of page

 Search

 Over time, that everyday use became the very thing that made them precious.
-The smooth edges, mellow tones, and faint marks of a century’s worth of hands — they tell stories that can’t be replicated in a factory.
+The smooth edges, mellow tones, and faint marks of a century’s worth of hands tell stories that can’t be replicated in a factory.

 To qualify as antique, furniture typically needs to be over 100 years old.
 However, in the world of pine, age isn’t the only marker.
 You can tell an antique piece by its construction techniques: